 Guide to Winter Holidays in Eastern Europe: Why Christmas Trees Stay Until Late January Here

-The end of the year marks the start of the holiday season in Eastern Europe that lasts well into January.
-Catholic Christmas, New Year’s, Orthodox Christmas followed by another New Year’s and Kalyada… Eastern Europe has plenty of reasons to keep its decorated Christmas trees longer than its western neighbors.
+The end of the year marks the beginning of the holiday season in Eastern Europe, a period that lasts well into January.
+Catholic Christmas, New Year, Orthodox Christmas followed by another New Year and Kalyada… Eastern Europe has plenty of reasons to keep its decorated Christmas trees longer than its western neighbors.

 Catholic Christmas (December 25)

 Certainly, you can’t assume that all countries in Eastern Europe hold on to their Christmas trees or New Year’s trees, as they are known here, until late January.
-Poland, for example, follows winter holiday traditions accepted in Western Europe.
+For example, Poland follows winter holiday traditions accepted in Western Europe.
 December 25 is one of the biggest holidays in the country.
-Similarly, the Christmas trees in this part of Eastern Europe dress up early and ready to keep the piles of gifts under their festive gowns.
+Consequently, the Christmas trees in this part of Eastern Europe dress up early to keep piles of gifts under their festive gowns.

-The majority of the countries in the region, however, celebrates Christmas on January 7 and considers it Orthodox Christmas.
+The majority of the countries in this region, however, celebrate Christmas on January 7 and call it Orthodox Christmas.
 While December 25 is still acknowledged, only the catholic population of this part of Eastern Europe observes it and makes sure that their Christmas trees are in full decor by this day.